iamovi/artart/README.md

 ## kitkit

-This is a command-line interface (CLI) application named that allows users to display ASCII art images of various things.
+This is a command-line interface (CLI) application, allows users to display ASCII art images of various things.
 The application is written in JavaScript and can be installed globally using npm.

 ### Prerequisites